Explore the French Riviera by Superyacht

 Day 2: Cap D’Ail

 Your second day is all about recovering from the hectic day out in Monaco, by relaxing in the bay of Cap D’Ail.
 A delightfully low-key destination, the stony beach is an ideal location to sit out and enjoy the Mediterranean sun.
 The large white cliffs create the perfect atmosphere of relaxation and recuperation and allows you to take a moment with your yacht charter companions.
 Her clean sea water guarantees a refreshing dip as you drop anchor and use your yachts swim platform.
 If you move further out from the bay itself, your captain and crew can set up your yachts range of water toys to enjoy in the afternoon sun.

 After a smooth and picturesque cruise west, make your way into the capital of the French Riviera, Nice.
 With a deep history, amazing food and historic architecture, Nice is the perfect place to dock for your third day in the French Riviera.

 The Promenade des Anglais is the centre between sea, city and the vast sky.
 It is one of the most alluring seafronts in France.
 Stroll along the roadway lined with beside palms, blue chairs and joggers.
-Then take a photo of the famous “I Love Nice” sign before climbing the steps of Colline du Château where Nice was originally founded.
+Then take a photo of the famous “I Love Nice” sign before climbing the steps of Colline du Château where the origins of Nice lie.
 It is perfect for enjoying the best view of the whole city.
 There is also a lovely waterfall which cascades down the rock face and sending out a nice cool water spray.